Installation flow

 Per-repo configuration

-sigilix.yaml lives at the root of each repo.
-Different repos can have different configurations — disable Spark on a marketing site, enable strict thresholds on a payment service, etc.
+sigilix.json lives at the root of each repo.
+Different repos can have different configurations — narrower pathFilters on a marketing site, stricter rules.security on a payment service, etc.

 There’s no org-level config.
-If you want shared rules across repos, copy them via a tool like git-template-monitor (or just commit the same sigilix.yaml to each repo).
+If you want shared rules across repos, commit the same sigilix.json to each repo (or generate it from a shared template).

 Webhook delivery